The Urgent Walk-in Clinic

 Cascadia’s Project Respond

-Cascadia’s Project Respond is the mobile mental-health crisis response team that provides crisis intervention 24 hours a day, 7 days a week.
-Accessed through the Multnomah County Call Center, we serve individuals and families experiencing a mental health emergency.
-Project Respond often provides brief follow up and referral after a crisis, to ensure resolution.
-Project Respond also assists individuals in hospital ERs to help divert the need for hospitalization by connecting people to community-based services.
+Cascadia’s Project Respond is a mobile mental-health crisis response team that provides crisis intervention 24 hours a day, 7 days a week.
+Project Respond is accessed through the Multnomah County Call Center or through a law enforcement officer and serves all individuals and families experiencing a mental health emergency within Multnomah County.
+Project Respond often provides a brief follow up and referral after a crisis to ensure resolution.